55 Rapid-Fire Icebreaker Activities For Any Group

 Chaos / Toss a Name

 Organize contestants in a circle and ensure everyone introduces himself/herself.
-One player then begins by tossing an object to another, saying, “Hi, Name of Person.”
+One player begins by tossing an object to another, saying, “Hi, Name of Person.”
 Once the other person catches the object, he/she says, “Thanks, Name of tosser.”
 The receiver then calls upon another person before tossing the object to him or her.
 After the ball has been thrown for some time, a second ball can be added to make it more interesting.

 Talent Show